onsi/ginkgo/docs/index.md

 ### Recommended Continuous Integration Configuration

-When running in CI you'll want to make sure that the version of the `ginkgo` CLI you are using matches the version of Ginkgo in your `go.mod` file.
+When running in CI you must make sure that the version of the `ginkgo` CLI you are using matches the version of Ginkgo in your `go.mod` file.
 You can ensure this by invoking the `ginkgo` command via `go run`:

 `go run github.com/onsi/ginkgo/v2/ginkgo`